 Pop culture is fun!
 It’s all around us and gives us an escape from reality (sometimes…).
 Dr. Alexander is an active consumer of pop culture (when she should be focusing on her other research…) and spends time with friends and colleagues discussing the psychology in movies, television, music, and celebrity culture.
 Beyond the average psychological thriller, psychology is heavily present in all aspects of popular culture.

-Dr. Alexander, graduate students, and alum of the Graduate School of Professional Psychology (GSPP) at DU have presented at Denver Comic Con for the last two years.
-Additionally, her team has manuscripts and chapters currently in preparation focusing on representation in the media.
-Stay tuned!
+Dr. Alexander, graduate students, and alumni of the Graduate School of Professional Psychology (GSPP) at DU have presented at Denver Pop Culture Con (formerly Denver Comic Con) for the last two years.
+Dr. Alexander has authored/co-authored two chapters in the recently released Black Panther Psychology: Hidden Kingdoms text.
+Additionally, her team has manuscripts currently in preparation focusing on representation in the media.